Robert-Walker0/Student-Gradebook/README.md

 2. ✅ View All Students in Gradebook
 3. ✅ Search Students in Gradebook by ID
 4. ✅ Save Gradebook data to file
-5. ✅ Load Gradebook data in to the program
+5. ✅ Load Gradebook data into the program

 > ✅ = Complete
 > 📃 = In progress

-NOTE: As everything has been completed, the Trello Board will be delete and this project's status from Work In Progress will be changed to completed.
+NOTE: As everything has been completed, the Trello Board will be deleted, and this project's status from Work In Progress will be changed to completed.
-If you use this application and would like to send an email about it, please contact me at: algorithmicrealimst@gmail.com.
+If you use this application and would like to send an email about it, please get in touch with me at: algorithmicrealimst@gmail.com.

 ## Getting Started

 Requirements:
 * C++ Compiler (g++)
 * Make (recommended but optional for Makefile)
-* Windows (Operarting System)
+* Windows (Operating System)

 ### How to build

-Here are the step by step instructions to install the project currently:
+Here are the step-by-step instructions to install the project currently:

 ### Manual
 1. Clone the project
-2. Change directory to project
+2. Change the directory to the project
 3. Create a bin directory
 4. Run 'make'
 5. Run the bin executable by typing .\bin\gradebook.exe